Search

 Hiring an External Mediator

-The Equity Officer or designate will inform the survivor that hiring of an outside third party will require financial approval from the Executive Committee.
+The Staff Representative Equity or designate will inform the survivor that hiring of an outside third party will require financial approval from the Executive Committee.
 The discussions of the Executive Committee will always take place in a confidential in camera session and will not disclose names if at all possible.

 Possible Informal Remedies

-Unless otherwise indicated, these remedies are negotiated through the Equity Officer or designate:
+Unless otherwise indicated, these remedies are negotiated through the Staff Representative Equity or designate:

 • Communicating the reported conduct to the respondent and demanding it to stop;